quantidexyz/levr-sdk/docs/client-hooks/mutation/use-stake.md

 # useStake

-Complete staking functionality with mutations and queries.
+Complete staking functionality with mutations and data from context.

 ## Usage